 When can I sue for a drowning accident in Las Vegas?

 Las Vegas sees an unfortunately high rate of drowning in residential pools and Lake Mead.
 In many of these cases, someone other than the victim is legally at fault.
-In some cases, the drowning victim doesn’t die, but suffers injuries that can include lifelong disabilities.
+In some cases, the drowning victim survives, but nevertheless suffers injuries that can include lifelong disabilities.

 If someone in your family suffered injuries or death from drowning in a Las Vegas swimming pool or other body of water, you may be able to file a lawsuit for: